University of the People Survey Finds 59% of College Non-Completers Want to Return and Finish Their Degree

 No matter where a student lives, higher education is expensive.
 Even in countries where tuition is paid for by the government, learners must spend most of the week learning, leaving little room to make a sufficient income to pay the rent.
-But according to Shai Reshef, president and founder of the University of the People, the most expensive degree is one a learner begins, but never completes.
+But according to Shai Reshef, president and founder of the University of the People, an institution of higher education, the most expensive degree is one a learner begins, but never completes.

 That statement is backed up by a recent poll conducted in conjunction between the Harris Poll and Resef’s institution.
 From a sample of 450 Americans who had enrolled, but never completed college, a majority expressed the wish to finish their studies.